CYLALighthouse/CYLA_Assessments_Toolkit/docs/math.md

 ### Step 3: _**Optional**_ Use the pre-built lesson that is provided and break it down so you can help scaffold the skill for your student.
 Always remember to adjust accordingly to your specific students needs.

-!> To make sure ou are not scrolling so much, once you click on the standard, it will take you to that standard in the PDF.
-But, if you need to get back to the top where all the standards are you can go ahead and click _**Back to ccss Standard**_ and it will take you back to the top of the PDF.
+!> To make sure you are not scrolling so much, once you click on the standard, it will take you to that standard in the PDF.
+But, if you need to get back to the top where all the standards are you can go ahead and click _**Back to Table of CCSS Standards**_ and it will take you back to the top of the PDF.

 ```pdf
 		files/Math_TK_Standards.pdf